Automattic/vip-go-quickstart/README.md

 ### Vagrant hangs during installation

-If the "Block all incoming connections" option is enabled, Vagrant hangs when mounting NFS and the VM will never work.
+In OS X's firewall, if the "Block all incoming connections" option is enabled, Vagrant hangs when mounting NFS and the VM will never start.

 To solve:

 1. Navigate to System Preferences > Security & Privacy > Firewall > Firewall Options in your Mac
 2. Uncheck "Block all incoming connections"